ULA needs relief on Russian engines before GPS launch bid: CEO

-CAPE CANAVERAL, Fla./WASHINGTON United Launch Alliance, a joint venture of Lockheed Martin (LMT.N) and Boeing (BA.N), on Friday said it would not bid in a U.S. Air Force competition to launch a GPS satellite unless it received some relief from a ban on use of Russian rocket engines.
+CAPE CANAVERAL, Fla./WASHINGTON United Launch Alliance, a joint venture of Lockheed Martin and Boeing, on Friday said it would not bid in a U.S. Air Force competition to launch a GPS satellite unless it received some relief from a ban on use of Russian rocket engines.

 ULA Chief Executive Tory Bruno told reporters in Cape Canaveral, Florida, that the company was seeking a partial waiver on trade sanctions enacted last year that ban U.S. military use of the Russian RD-180 engine that powers ULA's primary workhorse Atlas 5 rocket.